Han-Sim/blog.hansim.dev/src/pages/posts/0005-full-stack-web322.md

   - Web
   - Node.js
   - Fullstack
-  - Template-Engine
+  - Template Engine
   - Handlebars.js
   - Express
   - Bootstrap
-  - REST-API
+  - REST API
-  - Web-Service
+  - Web Service
 ---

 This is a final project from the WEB322 course @ Seneca College.